SynteLang/SynteLang/README.md

 >Go programming language installed ◊
 >Desire to learn about audio synthesis

-Linux and ALSA driver will work with some simple modifications, use the 'synte.linux.go' file if available.
+Linux and ALSA driver should work without modifications, but latest commits may not be tested.
 It is not known at present what the performance will be on other systems. ◊ The terminal emulator that has been used for development and testing is Alacritty.
 It works well on cool-retro-term.
 You may experience flickering in some terminal emulators due to the incomplete UI.

 The source code is as yet unlicensed so be wary of distributing or hosting the code, as-is, compiled, modified or otherwise. ◊